lethang7794/devops-book/chap-06.md

 #### Challenges with global changes

+> [!IMPORTANT]
+> Key takeaway #6
+> The trade-off you make when you split up a codebase is that you are optimizing for being able to make changes much faster within each part of the codebase, but this comes at the cost of it taking much longer to make changes across the entire codebase.

 #### Challenges with where to split the code

 #### Challenges with testing and integration

+> [!IMPORTANT]
+> Key takeaway #7
+> Splitting up a codebase into multiple parts means you are choosing to do late integration instead of continuous integration between those parts, so only do it when those parts are truly independent.

 #### Dependency hell